candrapwr/IdSiberCoder/README_DEVELOPER.md

 ## Architecture Overview

-- **GeneralMCPHandler** mirrors the CLI app’s MCP core: it initialises conversation state, manages tool registries, and feeds responses from the active provider back into the loop.
+- **GeneralMCPHandler** mirrors the CLI app's MCP core: it initialises conversation state, manages tool registries, and feeds responses from the active provider back into the loop.
 - **RequestHandler** prepares the request payload, forwards the current transcript plus tool definitions to the provider, and captures function-call output.
 - **ConversationHandler** keeps the running transcript, applies context optimisation, records tool results as `role: "tool"` messages, and can reload saved histories when switching sessions.
 - **SessionManager** persists chat threads in `workspaceState`, derives human-readable titles, and swaps conversation state when users pick a different session.